Agoric/documentation/main/zoe/guide/README.md

 the real contract](https://github.com/Agoric/agoric-sdk/blob/master/packages/zoe/src/contracts/atomicSwap.js)).

 Here's a high-level overview of what would happen:
-1. I make an instance of the swap contract, which creates an invite.
+1. I make an instance of the swap contract.
-2. I redeem my invite and escrow my three bricks with Zoe.
-In return, I get a seat and a promise for a payout in return.
+2. I escrow my three bricks with Zoe.
+In return, I get a seat at the contract and a promise for a payout.
-3. I use my seat to make the first offer in the swap.
-4. I tell you the swap's `instanceHandle`
+3. I use my seat to make the first offer in the swap, and I get back an invite to send to you to be the counter-party.
-5. Using the `instanceHandle`, you look up the swap with Zoe.
-6. You verify that it's using the `atomicSwap` contract code you expect, and can ask the swap about the offers made so far.
+4. You inspect the invite and verify that it was created using the `atomicSwap` contract code.
-7. You escrow your offer (offering five wool for three bricks) with Zoe, getting a seat and a promise for a payout in return.
+5. You use your invite to escrow your offer (offering five wool for three bricks) with Zoe, getting a seat and a promise for a payout in return.
-8. You send your seat to the swap as a matching offer.
+6. You use your seat to make a matching offer.
-9. The offer matches and both of our payout promises resolve to [ERTP payments](../../ertp/guide/mint.html#payments), mine to the five wool that I wanted, and yours to the three bricks that you wanted.
+7. The offer matches and both of our payout promises resolve, mine to the five wool that I wanted, and yours to the three bricks that you wanted.
 Success!

 ## How to write smart contracts